 How are we accepting students?

-In addition to our current cohort of 36 being replaced by this new model, we are requesting a secondary cohort of 36.
-We will have two different start times for each cohort of 36, keeping the cohort small to provide for more interactive learning.
-Our goal is to bring in 72 students over two separate cohorts.
+In addition to our current cohort of 36 being replaced by this new model, we are requesting a secondary cohort of 24, totalling 60 students, keeping the cohort small to provide for more interactive learning.
 We believe that this small class size will allow our faculty to provide more direct individualized attention to each student as they progress through the program.

 For this first year (2021), we will accept students into the August cohort as we have done in the past.
 These students will be notified that they are accepted into our accredited program and it will either be in the traditional 2.5-year onsite program or, if approved by CAPTE the program will be the hybrid 2-year program.
-These students will have the option of starting in June if approved or remain in the August cohort.
+These students will have the option of starting in August if approved.

 How much are we charging for seat deposit?

 Our current deposit to hold a seat is non-refundable $500.
-For the June cohort, we will refund the deposit if not approved or apply this deposit to the following year according to your decisions.
+We will refund the deposit if not approved or apply this deposit to the following year according to your decisions.